Scouting for foodScouting for Food is moving to Springtime! Check back for more details.

 An annual tradition since 1986, Scouting for Food rallies Scouts across the nation to collect food for local food banks.

-Cascade Pacific Council Scouts will hit the streets on the first Saturday in December to collect food for the hungry and provide it to specific local food banks throughout the greater Northwest.
+Cascade Pacific Council Scouts will hit the streets to collect food for the hungry and provide it to specific local food banks throughout the greater Northwest.
 Food banks will be accepting non-perishable, unexpired food.
 Other ideas include monetary donations or gift cards.

 Scroll down below the table for Scouting for Food FAQ’s.

 We suggest one person/family in each unit be the unit SFF coordinator.
 This person will be in charge of organizing each family within their own neighborhood to put out flyers and collect food.
 This person will need to set up a drop off area for the rest of the families (i.e. someone’s house, church parking lot where unit meets).
 Once all the donations are collected, the Unit Coordinator will need to follow the safety protocols listed below for their specific drop site.
 In order to limit the amount of people going to the Food Banks, we ask that the Unit Coordinator and their family be the only ones contacting them and dropping off the donations.
 Many Food Banks will require you to make an appointment.

 Each family in the unit will be assigned a specific area in their neighborhood or the neighborhood near where they meet.
 This area should be covered by the same family for both dropping off of flyers and picking up donations.
 Once donations are collected, families will need to drop them off at the designated location given to them by the Unit Coordinator.

 Each unit will be responsible to print out flyers and distribute in their designated area (again, each family should work one section and stick with that section).
 Flyers are not required but may be found useful.
 Click here for SFF flyer.